jessepav/libgdx-wiki-old/Setting-up-your-Development-Environment-(Eclipse,-Intellij-IDEA,-NetBeans).md

   * The RoboVM IntelliJ IDEA plugin or Intel Multi-OS Engine as described above

 For IntelliJ IDEA and Android Studio, download the latest [RoboVM IntelliJ IDEA plugin from MobiDevelop's site](http://robovm.mobidevelop.com/downloads/releases/idea/).
 To install it, run IntelliJ IDEA/Android Studio, hit `CMD+;`, go to `Plugins`, then select `Install from disk...`.
 Select the `.jar` you downloaded and restart IntelliJ IDEA.

+##### Setting up Intel Multi-OS Engine
+As an alternative to MobiDevelop's RoboVM fork, libGDX also provides a backend for Intel's Multi-OS Engine.
+You can download it [here](https://registrationcenter.intel.com/en/forms/?productid=2586).
+During installation you can install a plugin for IntelliJ IDEA or Android Studio.
+Intel MOE currently doesn't support Eclipse.

 Once all of these tools are installed, proceed to [[creating your project|Project Setup Gradle]]